Shared World Does Not Equal Fan Fiction

 Look for media properties that you like and find out if there is any fiction being published for it.
 Then find the publishers.
 Check their websites for their submission guidelines.
 Even if closed, check back in a few months, as various properties open and close.
 Conventions and writer groups can be a good source of open calls.
 That happened for me with Wizards of the Coast and the Forgotten Realms.
 I broke in when they were doing open calls and announced that at a Seattle convention.
 I received my contract with Aconyte and Arkham Horror answering an open call for writers, which a writer friend alerted me to.

 Writing in shared worlds or media tie-ins is like any market.
 It’s constantly changing.
-But do think of working for the larger publishers as applying for a job.
+But do think of working for the larger franchise as applying for a job.
 Be prepared with your very best resume and writing clips to impress the editor.
 Just gushing how much you love the game or movie probably won't get you the gig.

 One source of leads for many people is the gaming convention GenCon.
 It takes place every August.
 They run a very big writers workshop for writers of shared worlds and game developers.